Ahead of panel vote, Meadows' attorney says contempt referral runs contrary to law

 "Mark Randall Meadows is uniquely situated to provide critical information about the events of January 6, 2021, as well as efforts taken by public officials and private individuals to spread the message of widespread fraud in the November 2020 election and to delay or prevent the peaceful transfer of power," the report reads.

-The report notes that during a short window when Meadows was cooperating, he turned over about 6,600 pages of records from his personal email accounts, plus about 2,000 personal text messages to the committee.
+The report notes that during a short window when Meadows was cooperating, he turned over to the committee about 6,600 pages of records from his personal email accounts, plus about 2,000 personal text messages.

 The committee said Meadows refused to provide testimony on the documents and a long list of interests for the panel.
 In all, the panel said Meadows missed three scheduled deposition dates, in October, November and December.